 The Office of Academic Services has created Degree Completion Plans to assist our students in degree planning and completion.
 Plans offer a suggested schedule of courses to take each semester to complete your degree.
-You may pick up a copy of a Degree Completion Plan outside the Academic Advising Office in 224 or download your degree completion plan here.
+You may pick up a copy of a Degree Completion Plan in the Academic Services Office in 205 or download your degree completion plan here.

-- Master of Divinity students are required to take 15 hours of Biblical Languages, including:
+- Master of Divinity students are required to take between 12 - 15 hours of Biblical Languages, including: